 - You have filed for bankruptcy and the case is still open or the loan was discharged in bankruptcy,

 - The school failed to pay you an owed refund,

 - The borrower is dead or totally and permanently disabled,

-- The loan is not enforceable, for example because of forgery (This should include defense to repayment for school-related claims, but the government is fighting this issue), or
+- The loan is not enforceable, for example because of forgery (This should include defense to repayment for school-related claims), or

 - You are eligible for a closed school or false certification discharge.